 A shot from 350 yards or more out is considered a long-range shot and will require higher magnification.
 However, a higher magnification often comes with a trade-off in the field of view department.

-As such, for medium range shots of between 150 and 350 yards, a lower magnification of below 8X but more than 4X is recommended.
-At closer ranges of below 150 yards, a higher magnification will be a bad choice.
+As such, for medium-range shots of between 150 and 350 yards, a lower magnification of below 8X but more than 4X is recommended.
+At closer ranges of below 150 yards, higher magnification will be a bad choice.

 Instead, I recommend sticking to a lower magnification of between 3 and 7x for 150 yards and below.
 From this breakdown, we can conclude that the best scope for .270 rifles is one with a magnification of at least 3X.

 Kow The Scope’s Eye Relief

 The distance between the lens of the scope and the tip of your eye is called eye relief.
 This distance is incredibly important.
 However, it is often ignored.
 Short eye relief can lead to distorted or blurry image quality.

 So what is the right eye relief for a .270 Winchester rifle?
 Most manufacturers offer eye relief of between 3.5 and 4 inches.
 This is decent enough for most applications.
 However, I still feel that 4 inches should be the standard.